fengdi/php_session_json_handler/README.md

 # php_session_json_handler

-php_session_json_handler PHP extensions for session.serialize_handler
+A PHP EXTENSION FOR SESSION WITH JSON FORMAT SAERIALIZE

+config php.ini

+session.serialize_handler = json

+after extension so was installed